Migrate Postgresql Database Without Downtime

 Later, I found a more reliable and more robust solution in PostgreSQL’s mail list:

-).
-This consumes two wal senders instead of one, but greatly reduce the probability of having this error.
+You could use -X stream instead of --xlog (which is an alias for -X fetch).
+This consumes two wal senders instead of one, but greatly reduces the probability of having this error.

 The only way to really prevent this error is using replication slots, but the support for pg_basebackup is only available in 9.6.

-I would show you how to use replication slots
+Below, I will show you how to use replication slots and a stream to transfer the transaction log files(WAL files).

-PostgreSQL disabled replication slots by default, we need to setup by adding lines to the bottom of /var/lib/pgsql/9.6/data/postgresql.conf
+PostgreSQL disables replication slots by default.
+We need to add some lines to the bottom of /var/lib/pgsql/9.6/data/postgresql.conf of the master database as below:

 Step 2 - Creating a Replication Slot